Flare576/rnp-resume/README.md

 ![Preview](./preview.png)

+## How to use

+1. Clone project to your computer
-Open the following files and fill in the data:
+1. Using a text editor or IDE, open the following files and fill in the data:
 - demographics.js
 - experiences.js
 - skills.js

-Then open `index.html` in your browser, and print to PDF.
+1. Open `index.html` in your browser, and print to PDF.